-- Subordination through sentence structure - shows relationship between ideas - provides sentence variety, conciseness, emphasis - formed using subordinating conjunctions to connect dependent to independent clause - because, if, while, when, though, although, since, whereas... - Subordination of ideas - Because the input signals were too strong, the data were corrupted. - The original estimate is consistent with our result, although its uncertainty is somewhat larger. - The t-distribution analysis produces stable results, whereas the normal distribution does not.
+- Subordination through sentence structure - shows relationship between ideas - provides sentence variety, conciseness, emphasis - ► formed using subordinating conjunctions to connect dependent to independent clause - because, if, while, when, though, although, since, whereas... - critically important to use appropriate conjunction; otherwise reader will be confused - because and although have opposite meanings, are not interchangeable - Subordination of ideas - Because the input signals were too strong, the data were corrupted. - The original estimate is consistent with our results, although its uncertainty is somewhat larger. - Analysis with the t-distribution produces stable results, whereas with the normal distribution does not.